pghvlaans/sbotools/ChangeLog/index.md

   * *sbocheck*: More compact output.
   * *sbotools.hints*: User-specified blacklist and optional dependency requests
   * Bugfix: Prevent undefined build number checks with a local override directory
+  * Bugfix: Add a missing `git pull` for custom git branches

 * 3.0 - 2024-11-22
   * *sbocheck*: Use **\--nopull** to check for updated SlackBuilds without updating the tree